My rating: 5 of 5 stars

-There is loud conflict, with the blind and vulnerable Oedipus in marvelous command of language as he rebukes his enemies—including Creon and his son, Polyneices.
+There is loud conflict, with the blind and vulnerable Oedipus in marvelous command of language as he rebukes his enemies, including Creon and his son, Polyneices.
 As Roche observes, “his years of suffering have raised him to a holy dignity as the recognized vehicle of divine justice.”
-The drama gives way to the mysterious ritual of its conclusion, a kind of authorial prayer for grace on the lip of the grave.
-Meanwhile, the chorus of Athenian elders concludes, at the play’s end, as Sophocles nears his own death and a weeping Antigone walks offstage to her fate,
+Drama gives way to the mysterious ritual of the play’s conclusion, an authorial prayer for grace on the lip of the grave.
+Meanwhile, the chorus of Athenian elders concludes, as Sophocles nears his own death and a weeping Antigone walks offstage to her fate,

 Come, then, cease your crying